 Watch a demo from Bobby Gilstrap at East Newton Baptist Church, GA

 Note: Bobby Gilstrap uses the Facebook Pages Manager app to broadcast the video.
 The instructions above uses the regular Facebook app.

 Alternatives to Facebook Live

 Another free alternative is YouTube Live.
-This option requires a Google account.
+This option requires a YouTube account with over 1000 subscribers.
+Read this article for more information on YouTube Live.
 If you prefer not to use social media, you can always prerecord the worship service and post it on your church’s website.